Element Pointe Advisors LLC Sells 213 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

-Element Pointe Advisors LLC reduced its holdings in PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 3.3% during the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 6,160 shares of the credit services provider’s stock after selling 213 shares during the quarter.
-Element Pointe Advisors LLC’s holdings in PayPal were worth $1,162,000 at the end of the most recent reporting period.
+Element Pointe Advisors LLC decreased its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 3.3% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 6,160 shares of the credit services provider’s stock after selling 213 shares during the quarter.
+Element Pointe Advisors LLC’s holdings in PayPal were worth $1,162,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Level Financial Advisors Inc. bought a new position in PayPal in the 4th quarter worth about $25,000.
-LFA Lugano Financial Advisors SA bought a new position in shares of PayPal during the 4th quarter valued at about $26,000.
-Disciplined Investments LLC increased its position in shares of PayPal by 203.6% during the 4th quarter.
-Disciplined Investments LLC now owns 170 shares of the credit services provider’s stock valued at $32,000 after purchasing an additional 114 shares during the last quarter.
-Blue Bell Private Wealth Management LLC bought a new position in shares of PayPal during the 4th quarter valued at about $36,000.
-Finally, Hanson & Doremus Investment Management increased its position in shares of PayPal by 105.3% during the 4th quarter.
-Hanson & Doremus Investment Management now owns 195 shares of the credit services provider’s stock valued at $37,000 after purchasing an additional 100 shares during the last quarter.
-Institutional investors and hedge funds own 78.38% of the company’s stock.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the stock.
+Geode Capital Management LLC lifted its holdings in PayPal by 0.8% during the 3rd quarter.
+Geode Capital Management LLC now owns 18,880,179 shares of the credit services provider’s stock valued at $4,898,640,000 after buying an additional 143,288 shares in the last quarter.
+Fisher Asset Management LLC raised its holdings in shares of PayPal by 20.6% in the 4th quarter.
+Fisher Asset Management LLC now owns 14,468,988 shares of the credit services provider’s stock valued at $2,728,562,000 after purchasing an additional 2,476,199 shares in the last quarter.
+Morgan Stanley raised its holdings in shares of PayPal by 5.4% in the 2nd quarter.
+Morgan Stanley now owns 12,068,283 shares of the credit services provider’s stock valued at $3,517,662,000 after purchasing an additional 613,441 shares in the last quarter.
+Alliancebernstein L.P. raised its holdings in shares of PayPal by 3.2% in the 3rd quarter.
+Alliancebernstein L.P. now owns 8,964,775 shares of the credit services provider’s stock valued at $2,332,724,000 after purchasing an additional 278,534 shares in the last quarter.
+Finally, Capital Research Global Investors raised its holdings in shares of PayPal by 12.7% in the 3rd quarter.
+Capital Research Global Investors now owns 8,209,466 shares of the credit services provider’s stock valued at $2,136,178,000 after purchasing an additional 923,975 shares in the last quarter.
+Institutional investors own 78.38% of the company’s stock.

-PYPL has been the topic of several recent research reports.
-Rosenblatt Securities reduced their price objective on PayPal from $227.00 to $216.00 and set a “buy” rating on the stock in a research report on Wednesday, February 2nd.
-Wells Fargo & Company initiated coverage on PayPal in a research report on Monday, April 4th.
-They set an “overweight” rating and a $152.00 price objective on the stock.
-Needham & Company LLC reduced their price objective on PayPal from $275.00 to $166.00 in a research report on Thursday, February 3rd.
-The Goldman Sachs Group initiated coverage on PayPal in a research report on Wednesday, March 30th.
-They set a “buy” rating and a $144.00 price objective on the stock.
-Finally, Stephens initiated coverage on PayPal in a research report on Wednesday, April 6th.
-They set an “equal weight” rating and a $135.00 price target on the stock.
-One investment analyst has rated the stock with a sell rating, fourteen have issued a hold rating and twenty-eight have assigned a buy rating to the stock.
-According to data from MarketBeat, PayPal presently has an average rating of “Buy” and a consensus price target of $180.33.

 PayPal Company Profile (Get Rating)